bullshag/ygoCGPTE/docs/ConnectionUsage.md

 # Database Connection Usage

-The Unity client uses direct MySQL access through the `MySqlConnector` library.
+The Unity client uses direct MySQL access through the `MySql.Data` library.
 Connection settings, including database hosts and API endpoints, are stored in a `ServerConfig` ScriptableObject located in the `Assets/Resources` folder.
 Different builds can provide environment-specific copies of this asset.

 Database credentials are supplied at runtime via the `DB_USERNAME` and `DB_PASSWORD` environment variables.
 This keeps secrets out of source control while allowing secure configuration in deployment environments.